 In contrast, Tiny Wings is the kind of game you’d choose when you want something that needs less brain power and is simply fun.
 What could be simpler than keeping a small bird flying across your screen?
 There are also collectible card games like Hearthstone which are both fun and light-hearted while also requiring decent depth of strategy if you want to invest more concentration.
-Or, you could choose a fighting game such as the Infinity Blade series, or one of the few Multiplayer Online Battle Arena (MOBA) games that succeed on the iPhone like Vainglory.
+Or, you could choose one of the few Multiplayer Online Battle Arena (MOBA) games that succeed on the iPhone like Vainglory.
 Whatever mood you’re in or type of game you prefer, there’s a great game waiting for you.

 Not surprisingly, some of us choose our favorite games simply based on how much they cost.
 Looking for a free game doesn’t stop you from taking your pick from some of the best games on iPhone overall.
 Hearthstone has been popular ever since the launch of the first game, and it is still free to play, although there are also in-app purchases if you want to take the game seriously.
 Vainglory is a wonderful MOBA game that’s also free from the App Store.

 If you believe that you get what you pay for and you’re willing to spend a bit more for an iPhone game that you love, it’s good to know which ones are worth investing in before you drop more than $5 for another game.
-The Infinity Blade games each cost $6.99, but devotees of fighting games consider it money well spent.
-The Witness is one of the more expensive iPhone games around at $9.99, but again, if you love it, you won’t mind the cost.
+The Witness is one of the more expensive iPhone games at around $9.99, but again, if you love it, you won’t mind the cost.

 No matter what type of game you're playing, you want to be served crisp graphics that draw you into the game, but some of the games available stand out simply because of their stunning visuals.
 Monument Valley is one of those.
 The captivating, entrancing Escher-like architectural creations that slide around as you change perspective are what makes the game so popular.
 Tiny Wings also succeeds on the strength of its graphics, because it’s a simple game that charms you with its visuals.